Służew (City Information System area): History

 In 1953, the Institute of Physics of the Polish Academy of Sciences was founded with headquarters at 32 and 46 Lotników Avenue.
 It is a research facility focused on solid-state and atomic physics.
 In 1966, the Institute of Electronic Technologies was also founded with headquarters in the same building complex.
 In 2020, it was joined with the Institute of Electronic Technologies and Materials, forming the Łukasiewicz Institute of Microelectronics and Photonics, which conducts research on advanced materials, micro- and nanoelectronics and photonics.

 One of the multifamily residential buildings of Służewiec-Prototypy, built in the 1960s.

 Between 1960 and 1965, the housing estate of Służewiec-Prototypy, was built to the northwest of the historic neighbourhood between Lotników Avenue, Modzelewskiego Street, Bokserska Street, and Obrzeżna Street, with Rzymowskiego Street as its main axis.
 Consisting of high-rise multifamily buildings, the neighbourhood was constructed as a test ground for new technologies and urbanist solutions, such as various large-panel-system building techniques.
 The observation of various types of building during and after their construction was intended to allow for the improvement of new projects, comparison of existing ones and implementation of cost-reducing solutions.
 It was the first and the largest research ground of its kind in Poland.

 The neighbourhood was designed with modernist apartment buildings.
 It was intended to provide housing for the employees of numerous factories in the nearby industrial district of Służewiec, located within walking distance from it.

 Between 1972 and 1979, two more housing estates were developed in the area.
 This included Służew Fort, located between Wilanowska Avenue, Puławska Street, and Lotników Avenue, and Służew nad Dolinką, between Kmicica, Wałbrzyska, Nowoursynowska, Łukowa, and Dolina Służewska Streets.
 They consisted of mid- and high-rise multifamily residential buildings constructed in the large-panel-system technique.
-Additionally, the Służew Little Valley Park was developed nearby, alongside Służew Stream, and Dolina Służewska Street.
+Additionally, the Służew Little Valley Park was developed nearby, alongside Służewiec Stream, and Dolina Służewska Street.

+In 1978, the Faculty of Management of the University of Warsaw was moved to two buildings at 1 and 3 Szturmowa Street.
+It was the first university faculty in Poland dedicated to the management education.
+The campus was expanded with third building opened in 2002, with the former two being renovated between 2004 and 2005.

 Between 1979 and 1988, the St. Maximilian Maria Kolbe Church, belonging to the Catholic denomination, was constructed at 35 Rzymowskiego Street.

-The Służew metro station, opened in 1995.